Get a jumpstart on dinner by filling microwave steaming bags with vegetables, one for every night of the week.

 Dress up a salad for your main meal.
 Add slices of grilled chicken or fish.
 Top with Mandarin oranges.
 A cool crunchy salad is refreshing on a hot summer day.

 Make potatoes the star of the show.
 Top hot, split, baked potatoes with 3-bean chili, broccoli and cheese, or grilled onions and mushrooms for a quick and filling meal.

-Grill a berry-filled dessert – slice a ripe peach in half, remove the pit, and fill the peach with blueberries.
-Sprinkle each half with brown sugar and lemon juice, wrap in aluminum foil, and place on the grill for 15 minutes, turning only once.
+Grilled Berry Dessert> Slice a ripe peach in half, remove the pit, fill with blueberries.
+Sprinkle with brown sugar, lemon juice and wrap in foil.
+Grill for 15 minutes.
+Turn once.

 Grill your dessert – sprinkle bananas with cinnamon and brown sugar, place on aluminum foil, and let it sizzle.
 Or get creative, and try grilled bananas for your banana split!